Snapchat/Spectacles-Sample/Navigation Kit/README.md

 The cloned project has a working example scene.
 You can create your own guided tour by introducing your own places of interest.
 Places can be Custom Locations, a Custom Location Group, or longitude and latitude coordinates.

-Destinations in a tour are defined with a `ManualPlaceList` component.
-The example scene has two `ManualPlaceList` components, separately demonstrating indoor and outdoor tours.
+Destinations in the indoor tour are defined with a `ManualPlaceList` component.
+The example scene has two `ManualPlaceList` components, separately demonstrating indoor and outdoor tours respectively.
+The outdoor tour list has it's entries disabled, but serves as an example of how places could be manually put into the tour.
 The `ManualPlaceList` components are parented to, and are selected using, the "ProjectVariant" scene object.
+The outdoor tour uses `PlacesSearcher`, attached to the same scene object.
+This script takes the current position of the map and preforms a search of nearby places to populate the list.

 Each `ManualPlaceList` contains one or more of the following place types: